 REQ-NSCE-02 The 3GPP management system may have functionalities to register exposed MnS to an appropriate discovery service/system (e.g. eMnS discovery service producer).

 Editor’s notes: Whether the discovery system is internal or external of 3GPP management system is FFS.

+6.2 Potential requirements related to exposure interface via OSS

+REQ-NSCE-03 The 3GPP management system may provide capabilities to authenticate and authorize NSC to consume exposed MnS directly from 3GPP management system.

 7 Possible solutions for network management capability exposure

-7.1 Possible solution for “exposed MnS support to discovery systems”
+7.1 Possible solution for “exposed MnS support to discovery systems” – Scenario 5.4

 The steps of the solution are as follows: